 This SSL certificate has three types: Extended Validation(EV) certificates and Organization Validated(OV) certificates, and Domain Validated(DV) certificates.

-Note: It is not totally secured even if a website contains SSL certificate.
-Because anyone including hackers can get SSL certificate for their website to launch products or services.
-Just go for a reputed website with SSL certificate in order to have a safe and secured communication.
+Note: It is not totally secured even if a website contains an SSL certificate.
+Because anyone including hackers can get an SSL certificate for their website to launch products or services.
+Just go for a reputed website with an SSL certificate in order to have safe and secured communication.